AlexBHarley/deepstream.io-website/src/tutorials/core/datasync-records/readme.md

 Records are the main building blocks of deepstream's data-sync capabilities.
 They are atomic bits of JSON data that can be manipulated and observed.
 Any change to a record is instantly synced across all connected clients.

 ## Using records
 Records are requested using `client.record.getRecord(name)`.
 If a record with the specified name doesn't exist yet, it will be created on the fly.
-If you just want to check if a record exists without creating it, you can use `client.record.has(name, cb)`.
+If you just want to check if a record exists without creating it, you can use `client.record.has(name, callback)`.

 Records have `set()` and `get()` methods to interact with their data and `subscribe()` to inform you about updates.
 Here's what that would look like in action: